Factbox: Policies of Egypt's Muslim Brotherhood's party

 CAIRO The Muslim Brotherhood's Freedom and Justice Party (FJP) gained most seats in the first round of Egypt's first democratic parliamentary elections for six decades.

-Following are some of the views espoused by the Brotherhood and the FJP on the economy, security, political reform, religion, culture and foreign policy, based on statements by members and the party program:
+Following are some of the views espoused by the Brotherhood and the FJP on the economy, security, political reform, religion, culture and foreign policy, based on statements by members and the party programme:

 POLITICS AND RELIGION